The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Discussion and Conclusion

 Our numerical results for the \AubAnd\ Anderson impurity model demonstrate that while the fractal nature of the density of states is divergent towards the Fermi level, wave-function-induced fluctuations produce a broad distribution of Kondo temperatures.
 Oscillations remain in the impurity thermodynamic properties but they are not simply set by a single fractal dimension.
 The strong-coupling nature of the fixed point survives, and the impurity remains Kondo-screened at the lowest energies.
 Exploration of the manifestations of fractality in dynamical responses will be the topic for future work.
+Going beyond the AA model, it will be interesting to incorporate other quasiperiodic models that have mobility edges \cite{PhysRevLett.114.146601,PhysRevLett.113.236403,PhysRevLett.129.103401,PhysRevLett.120.160404,PhysRevLett.126.040603} and critical phases \cite{PhysRevLett.126.080602,PhysRevLett.125.073204,lin2022general}.

 In the low-energy limit, we have found that local moments are Kondo-screened both in fractal and quasicrystalline hosts.
-Interestingly, the mean and median Kondo temperatures in the studied quasicrystals vary with powers of the Kondo coupling, consistent with hosts at a van Hove singularity and in stark contrast to the exponential dependence in conventional metals.
-Interestingly, the power-law behavior seen in both the mean and median $T_K$ are qualitatively similar to what we have found in the fractal strong-coupling fixed point.
-While the mean behavior has an exponent that is quantitatively close to that found at the fractal strong-coupling fixed point for model using the global DOS of the AA model, the higher exponent that governs the median $T_K$ reflects a broad distribution of Kondo temperatures with long tails towards vanishing Kondo coupling.
+In the former setting, the Kondo temperature $T_K$ has a power-law dependence on the Kondo coupling $J_K$, consistent with hosts at a Van Hove singularity and in stark contrast to the exponential dependence in conventional metals.
+In the studied quasicrystals, the sample-mean and median Kondo temperatures also vary with powers of $J_K$.
+The mean $T_K$ has an exponent $\alpha = 1.54$ that is quantitatively quite close to the value $\alpha = 2$ found at the fractal strong-coupling fixed point for a model using the global DOS of the AA model.
+The higher exponent $\alpha = 4.23$ that governs the median $T_K$ reflects a broad distribution of Kondo temperatures with long tails towards vanishing Kondo coupling.